 types of loading on column

-Classification of Column Based On Column Ties
+Classification of Column Based on Column Ties

 Tied Column